-- Infrastructure, Community assets and assets under construction are shown at depreciated historical cost - Vehicles, plant, furniture and equipment are shown at depreciated historical cost - Land is shown at market value - Operational properties are shown at depreciated replacement cost where there is no market based evidence of fair value - Land and Buildings componentised assets such as hardstanding and boilers are shown at depreciated replacement cost - Surplus assets are shown at fair value
+- Infrastructure and assets under construction are shown at depreciated historical cost - Community assets are valued at Existing Use Value - Vehicles, plant, furniture and equipment are shown at depreciated historical cost - Land and Operational properties are valued using Existing Use Value when market based evidence is available.
+If there is no market based evidence then they are valued using depreciated replacement cost. - Land and Buildings componentised assets such as hardstanding and boilers are shown at depreciated replacement cost

+Surplus assets are shown at fair value